Who is St. Cuthbert’s Way suitable for?

 Can I ride St. Cuthbert’s Way on my bike or horse?

-St. Cuthbert’s Way was originally developed as a walking route, but there are some sections of the long distance route, and some of the short walks, which you can also cycle or ride with your horse, including all those in Northumberland which follow bridleways, byways or public roads.
+St. Cuthbert’s Way was originally developed as a walking route, but there are some sections of the long distance route, and some of the short walks, which you can also cycle or ride with your horse.
 The law relating to public access is different in Scotland to England.
 The Land Reform (Scotland) Act confirms a right of responsible non-motorised access for all users on foot, cycle or horseback to most land.
 However some parts of St. Cuthbert’s Way are not sustainable for multi-use (such as the riverside path between St. Boswells and Maxton) and on other sections use is currently restricted by ladder stiles, steps or kissing gates.
+English law does not permit you to cycle or horse-ride on any path, therefore, you should check with the Northumbrian authorities below what you can and cannot do.
 To determine which sections are suitable for equestrian and cycle use, contact Scottish Borders Council Countryside and Access Team tel.
-01835 826509 or e-mail email@example.com.
+01835 826509 or e-mail firstname.lastname@example.org